 At the end of their visit, before leaving the Police station, ICV’s complete an electronic visit report form which is used to inform the Commissioner’s office, the custody suite and the Criminal Justice Department who are in overall charge of the suites of any issues raised and actions taken.

-We hold regular (quarterly or monthly, context dependent) meetings with custody inspectors to share the findings from ICV visits and custody record reviews (see below).
+We hold regular (quarterly or monthly, context-dependent) meetings with custody inspectors to share the findings from ICV visits and custody record reviews (see below).
 ICVs are welcome, and encouraged, to attend these meetings.

 What is Custody Record Reviewing?

-Please take a look at our custody record reviewing video which will provide an overview of what we do
+Please take a look at our custody record reviewing video which will provide an overview of what we do.

 The Commissioner has in place an effective Custody Visiting Scheme, however, visiting is limited to who Independent Custody Visitors (ICVs) meet on their visit to Custody.
 ICVs make visits to each Custody Suite once per week and it is uncertain how many vulnerable detained persons (DPs) will be in Custody at the time of the visit and who will be available to visit.
-In addition, it depends how long a DP has been held to get an understanding of the care afforded to them.
-For example, if a child has only been held in Custody for one hour, the ICVs may not know if there is delay in receiving Appropriate Adult (AA) provision or if they were subsequently held overnight.
+In addition, it depends on how long a DP has been held to get an understanding of the care afforded to them.
+For example, if a child has only been held in Custody for one hour, the ICVs may not know if there is a delay in receiving Appropriate Adult (AA) provision or if they were subsequently held overnight.

 If you would like to find out more about the findings of our Custody Record Review pilot, please take a look at the report as it was discussed at the Strategic Priorities Assurance Board meeting in November 2018.